Ethics & Responsible AI

 Are Australia's 8 AI Ethics Principles mandatory?

 The 8 AI Ethics Principles are voluntary guidance, not legal requirements.
 However, they increasingly influence regulatory expectations, procurement requirements, and industry standards.
 Government agencies face mandatory requirements.
-Voluntary implementation now prepares organisations for potential future mandates.
+The Australian Government has described the current regulatory system as "unfit-for-purpose" and has proposed mandatory guardrails for high-risk AI.
+Voluntary implementation now prepares businesses for potential future mandates and demonstrates commitment to responsible innovation.

-How do we test for bias in AI systems?
+How do we test for bias in AI and machine learning systems?

 Bias testing requires identifying protected attributes relevant to your use case, testing whether the AI uses protected attributes directly, analysing proxy variables that correlate with protected attributes, monitoring outcomes for disparate impact across demographic groups, and implementing bias mitigation techniques.
-We use industry-standard fairness metrics and statistical methods.
+Our consultants use industry-standard fairness metrics including demographic parity, equalised odds, and the 80% rule for disparate impact analysis.
+For generative AI systems, we also assess output bias and harmful content generation.

-What is explainable AI (XAI) and why does it matter?
+What is explainable AI (XAI) and why does it matter for Australian businesses?

 Explainable AI provides meaningful explanations of how AI systems make decisions.
 This matters for regulatory compliance, customer trust, internal understanding, bias detection, and legal defensibility.
 From 10 December 2026, Privacy Act amendments require disclosure of automated decision-making.
-We implement explanation techniques appropriate to your AI type and audience.
+We implement explanation techniques appropriate to your AI type and audience, including SHAP and LIME for machine learning models and output attribution strategies for generative AI solutions.

 How long does ethics implementation take?

 Implementation timelines vary by scope and organisational maturity.
 A single AI system assessment takes 4-8 weeks.
 Comprehensive ethics framework development takes 8-16 weeks.
 Organisation-wide implementation programmes typically span 6-12 months.
-We tailor engagement scope and timeline to your specific requirements and priorities.
+Our team tailors engagement scope and timeline to your specific requirements and priorities, with phased milestones so your business sees value early.

 Move from Aspirational Ethics to Measurable Practice